xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/assertj.md

 # AssertJ

-It is highly recommended to use [AssertJ](https://assertj.github.io/doc/) instead of JUnit assertions (dropwizard team use for testing dropwizard).
+It is highly recommended to use [AssertJ](https://assertj.github.io/doc/) instead of JUnit assertions (the Dropwizard team uses it for testing Dropwizard).

-AssertJ version is already managed by dropwizard BOM:
+AssertJ version is already managed by the Dropwizard BOM:

 ```groovy
 testImplementation 'org.assertj:assertj-core'